thegetty/quire-docs/content/documentation/site-deploy.md

 Netlify enables you to create a quick preview site by using your project's `site` files or by connecting it with your Github account to generate a shareable preview site that automatically updates every time you push changes to GitHub.
 (Please note, while we use GitHub and reference it throughout our documentation, you can also link Netlify to your GitLab or BitBucket account.)
 You can also use Netlify to host your final project when it's ready to publish.

+To learn more about connecting domains, build configuration, private submodules, and using Git Large File Storage with Netlify, see [*Additional Netlify Tips*](/documentation/netlify/).

-[Sign up](https://app.netlify.com/signup) for a Netlify account and, optionally, connect it with your GitHub account.
+To get started, [sign up](https://app.netlify.com/signup) for a Netlify account and, optionally, connect it with your GitHub account.

-### Manual Deploy with Netlify
+### Manual Deployment with Netlify

 Manual deploy is ideal if you have a small site or want to run a quick preview.
 You can also use this option without needing a GitHub account.
 However, each time you make an update, you will need to go through the process of rebuilding the site, compressing files, and reuploading them to Netlify, which may be burdensome if you have a lot of images or larger files.
-For continuous deployment please see [*Continuous Deploy with Netlify*](#continuous-deploy-with-netlify).
+For continuous deployment please see [*Continuous Deployment with Netlify*](#continuous-deployment-with-netlify).

 1. When you are ready to launch your project, run the `quire site` command in your command-line shell.